Blissfully/sqs-lambda-bridge/README.md

 ```

 **If your Lambda returns a successful response, the message will be removed from the queue.** Otherwise, it will be retried until it expires, subject to any redrive policy on that queue.

+A Dockerfile is provided to simplify deployment, but anywhere you can run `npm start` is sufficient.
+See [Installation](#installation) for details.

 ## Configuration